m-bock/fields-and-cases/README.md

 - The type we want to generate a reference for (`Text`, `Int`, `Bool`, `Maybe a`, `[a]`, ...)
 - The language type (`Rust` or `TypeScript` in this case)

-This works like the well known `Show` typeclass.
+This works similar to the well known `Show` typeclass.
 With the difference that we don't show values but types.

 #### Primitive types

-Let's start with instance for the primitive types.
+Let's start with instances for the primitive types.
 Note that since we are using 'OverloadedStrings' we can use string literals directly, `typeExpr = "bool"` is equivalent to `typeExpr = fromString "bool" :: Rust`: